barbavegeta/portfolio/README.md

-# 👋 Welcome to My Portfolio
+## My Portfolio

 Hello!
-I’m **Salvatore**, a bioinformatics enthusiast specializing in Python, R, SQL, and data visualization.
+I’m **Salvatore**, a bioinformatics enthusiast specialising in Python, R, SQL, and data visualisation.
 This repository serves as a single-entry point to showcase my strongest, most polished projects.

 ---

-## 🚀 Quick Links
+## Quick Links

 ## Quick Links